Interrupting or withdrawing from training

 - Training periods undertaken during interruptions are not eligible for certification, unless applied for prospectively by the due date

-- A trainee can take parental leave at any time (24 months of parental leave can be excluded from the time limit to complete training)
+- A trainee can take parental leave at any time

 - When returning to training after an interruption of greater than: